 conn = url.openConnection() as HttpURLConnection

-// Obtain the IP address by calling the synchronization API
+// Get the IP address using the sync API.

 .getHttpDnsResultForHostSync(url.host, RequestIpType.both)